zmtcreative/gm-fancy-lists/README.md

 ## General Warning

+**This extension overrides Goldmark's standard `List` and `ListItem` handling and may potentially interfere with other extensions that modify list behavior.** It handles both unordered (bullet) lists and the ordered list types (numbered, alphabetical and roman numerals).

+The unit tests for this extension test just this extension alone **and** additional tests are run with the built-in Goldmark `extension.GFM`, `extension.DefinitionList` and `extension.Footnote` extensions.
+We also run tests with the block attributes extension `github.com/mdigger/goldmark-attributes` (**and the built-in Goldmark extensions**) all enabled and all tests are currently passing.

-This extension overrides Goldmark's standard **List** and **ListItem** handling and may potentially interfere with other extensions that modify list behavior.
-It is being used in another project that I'm working on, using many other commonly used Goldmark extensions, and **seems** to be working fine without breaking anything.
+This extension is being used in another project that we're working on, using many other commonly used Goldmark extensions, and **seems** to be working fine without breaking anything.

 **However, use with caution in production environments and thoroughly test compatibility with your specific extension stack.**